helthe/Turbolinks/README.md

 If you need to use jquery.turbolinks, you need to add it before `turbolinks.js`.

+## Integrating turbolinks with another PHP project

+The goal of the component is to offer a base package for integration with other PHP projects using the Symfony [HttpFoundation](https://github.com/symfony/HttpFoundation) or [HttpKernel](https://github.com/symfony/HttpKernel) components.

+You can do so by either using the supplied [middleware](https://github.com/helthe/Turbolinks/blob/master/StackTurbolinks.php) that follows the [Stack](http://stackphp.com) convention or by adding the supplied [event listenter](https://github.com/helthe/Turbolinks/blob/master/EventListener/TurbolinksListener.php) to the HttpKernel event dispatcher.

+Instead of copying over the compiled javascripts to your projects, try to use your project tools to copy them over.
+You should always be able to fallback on the composer script hooks like `post-install-cmd` and `post-update-cmd`.

 ## Compatibility

 The turbolinks javascript is designed to work with any browser that fully supports